loveencounterflow/datamill/README-v2.md

   * could still use empty `<div>`s to mark two isolated points and even use those to construct visible indicators on the HTML rendering to indicate extent of regions; this will broken if crosscutting occurs but so what
-  * maybe then just stick with regular tags and they will likely generate incorrect content if they choose to use crosscutting location markers and not opt to delete them before rendering documents
+  * maybe then just stick with regular tags and tell users that those will likely generate incorrect content if they choose to use crosscutting location markers and not opt to delete them before rendering documents
+  * in any event, let users choose between
+    * deleting loc markers
+    * leaving loc markers as-is
+    * turning loc markers into comments
+    * turning loc markers into regular tags
 * **[–]** consider to insert `*` location marker; this would be helpful to find where an embedded document appears; however, that would also clash with `<!DOCTYPE html>` which is required to appear first thing